fnando/i18n-js/README.md

 ### Using listen

-Create a file under `config/environments/development.rb` with the following content:
+Add the following to `config/environments/development.rb` file:

 ```ruby
 config.after_initialize do